kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 The interviewer may also ask me to talk about my family and my relationship with my other family members.

-To know more about your personality, attitude, and to build rapport before the business questions, the interviewer will ask you how you spend your free time.
+To know more about your personality, attitude, and to build rapport before the business questions, the interviewer may ask you how you spend your free time.

 If the interviewer is male and within my age range, he will ask me about my bike, cooking, writing, technology, blogging, etc.